damianhakert/damianhakert.github.io/source/posts/2017-02-27-developers-crave-modern-tools.html.md

 ## Devs Drive Adoption

-Our respondents told us that developers have the upper hand when selecting the tools they work with - when asked who in their organization decides which tools they use, a plurality of 44 percent said they choose their own.
+Our respondents told us that developers have the upper hand when selecting the tools they work with—--when asked who in their organization decides which tools they use, a plurality of 44 percent said they choose their own.

 The next most common response reinforces developer primacy in this area: 17 percent of respondents reported that their lead developer drives tool selection.
 It’s remarkable, and a clear sign of developers’ rising agency and power within their organizations, that less than 20 percent said that decision is made by their CTO/CIO, IT Director, or Head of Engineering.
 Tellingly, 11 percent insisted that they use whichever tools they want, even though they’re not officially in charge of the decision.